emenylouu/flutter-app-speech-to-text/README.md

 # flutter-app-speech-to-text
 #stt plugin.

-A new Flutter project that has a static list of questions. using speech-to-text recognition plugin you can record your answer.
+A new Flutter project that has a hard-coded static list of questions. using speech-to-text recognition plugin the application displays whatever you say.

 * DONE:
   - speech to text recognition plugin works offline.